Free ways to access science at the Ri

 The CHRISTMAS LECTURES

-Since 1825 when Michael Faraday started this tradition (bar a short pause during WWII), we've been honoured to present the CHRISTMAS LECTURES to the public every year: a series of science talks now aimed at teens, but always beloved and enjoyed by adults, packed with spectacular demonstrations.
+Since 1825 when Michael Faraday started this tradition, we've been honoured to present the CHRISTMAS LECTURES to the public: a series of science talks now aimed at children and young people, but always beloved and enjoyed by adults, packed with spectacular demonstrations.

 Hannah Fry wearing a blue suit, sitting among the magenta seats in the Ri Theatre